The Two Biggest Challenges In Hiring a General Contractor

 In addition to the two biggest potential challenges, you may find some more helpful information in this curated collection of related blogs from our series about contractor considerations:

 Here’s one: you probably don’t need an architect, especially if you’re not making any huge structural changes.
+If you do, consider a design-build firm like Gallery, who offers in-house architectural services on all significant renovations.

 A survey found that 69% of homeowners cited poor general contractor performance as a reason for the failure of their projects.
 Yikes!

 If you’re searching for a general contractor to hire for your apartment renovation, you might find that a design-build firm like Gallery, which handles every aspect of a project from start to finish, is better suited for your needs.
-If a New York apartment renovation is in your future, contact us at your convenience for a free consultation.
+If a New York apartment renovation is in your future, contact us at your convenience for a consultation.